Learning, Equity, Action and Design (LEAD) Stackable Graduate Certificate

 Department of Curriculum and Instruction

-Our new Learning, Equity, Action and Design (LEAD) Stackable Graduate Certificate is a sequence of four, online courses (12 credits) that builds teacher leaders who will advocate and take action for equity in digital learning and literacy in K-12 classrooms, schools, districts, homes, and community venues.
+The Learning, Equity, Action and Design (LEAD) Stackable Graduate Certificate, created by the Learning Technologies faculty in the College of Education, serves a vital nationwide need for teachers experienced in technology integration who will advocate for equity in digital learning and literacy in K-12 classrooms, school districts and community settings.

-• Offer educators the opportunity to transform their classroom curriculum through digital strategies guided by research and practice
+• Provides educators the opportunity to transform their classroom curriculum using research-informed digital strategies.

-• Lead to creative projects that can be integrated into classroom practice—either at the lesson, unit, class, subject area, or school level
+• Inspires creative projects that can be implemented at the lesson, unit, class, subject area or school level.

-• Nurtures leaders who can advocate for equity in digital learning and literacy in their K-12 classrooms, schools, and districts.
+• Transforms leaders into advocates for equitable access in digital learning and literacy in K-12 classrooms, schools and districts.

 Who Can Apply?

-1. Degree-seeking graduate students from within and beyond the College of Education at UT Austin.
-This means any graduate student already accepted into or engaged in a master’s or doctoral degree at UT Austin may apply for the LEAD Stackable Graduate Certificate.
+Graduate students currently enrolled at UT Austin.
+Any graduate student wh has already been accepted into or engaged in a master’s or doctoral degree at UT Austin is eligible.

-Interested in learning about the types of projects that LEAD students have completed in the program?
-Please visit LEAD Student Projects – Learning, Equity, Action & Design in Practice to learn about some of the efforts to humanize technology integration and apply justice-based approaches to design and development of learning technologies.
+Please visit LEAD Student Projects – Learning, Equity, Action & Design in Practice to learn about efforts to humanize technology integration and apply justice-based approaches to the design and development of learning technologies.

 Humanizing Pedagogy & Technology Integration